Evictions - Unlawful Detainer/

 In order for property to be returned to the landlord, the landlord must file a request

-for a Writ of Restitution or Possession (Form C-59A).
-A Writ of Restitution or Possession
+for a Writ of Possession (Form C-59A).
+A Writ of Possession

 cannot be requested until after the time for the filing of a post-judgment motion